 The Founding of United Cerebral Palsy of Central Maryland

 Originally founded in 1953 as United Cerebral Palsy of Central Maryland, Unified Community Connections began offering its first day program to 10 children in 1964 when parents and advocates voiced the need for services for their children so they could live full and meaningful lives.
 The curriculum focused on intensive physical, occupational and speech therapies.
-Today, Delrey School provides comprehensive services to children ages 3 to 21 in a beautiful, state-of-the-art educational setting.

 Unified Community Connections Launches Day Programs for Adults with Disabilities

-In the mid 1970s, a new set of challenges arose as Delrey students grew into adulthood.
+In the mid 1970s, a new set of challenges arose as these children grew into adulthood.
 There were no programs to help these young adults develop new skills and participate fully in the community.
 Unified Community Connections took a leadership role in developing Day Programs for adults.
 In 1976, the agency opened its first day habilitation program.
 Today, this program serves persons 21 years of age and older in a variety of activities determined by choices made by the participant.
 Day programs are currently located in Middle River, Frederick, Hagerstown and Cumberland.

 Unified Community Connections Offers Residential Services